Skip to main content

 /accepts

-The middleware calls /accepts on startup to get the full payment requirements including any facilitator-specific fields.
-These are cached and returned to clients in 402 responses.
+The enriched requirements are cached by the middleware and returned to clients in 402 responses.

 /settle

-When a client sends a valid X-PAYMENT header, the middleware forwards it to /settle.
+When a client sends a valid payment header (X-PAYMENT or PAYMENT-SIGNATURE), the middleware forwards it to /settle along with the original payment requirements.
 The facilitator:

 1. Validates the payment payload structure